phattnguyen728/ASASApp/README.md

 ## Design
-CarCar is made up of 3 microservices which interact with one another.
+Automotive Sales and Services Web App is made up of 3 microservices which interact with one another.

 - **Inventory**
 - **Services**